anyepeter/ROADMAP-FULL-STACK-WEB-DEVELOPER-/README.md

 ## DAY one(researching)
 ### full stack web developer:
 It someone who write code for both the frontend that is the client side and the backend that is the server side.
 Client-side devices, such as a laptop, smartphone, or other device, are used to view websites.
--  These days, full stack developers have some of the highest paying professions, and you can become one without a degree.
+-  These days, full stack development is one of highly pay professions, and you can it without having a degree.
 - Not just coding will help you get a job but networking yourself into it and the way you apply for job.
 ### Why most dont become full stack developer
 "Trough of sorrow" its a curve which show how peoples get frustrated in learning how to code and it also show why people remain in one spot without changing.